This guide was last updated 11 January 2023

 When assessing an application for a self-employed mortgage, lenders usually want to see two or three years’ worth of accounts.
 Different providers also look at different measures of income to work out how much they can lend you.
 Some will only take the net profit before tax figure, while others will use the director’s remuneration plus dividends and still others will look at profits and cash retained in the business.
 If that sounds like a lot of jargon, or just more administrative work than you were prepared for, then be sure to get in touch with a mortgage broker, who will be sensitive to your unique situation.
 At Coreco, we will review your business accounts and help you prepare exactly what you need for your application.

 If you’re a freelancer looking for a mortgage, there’s no need to delay any further, particularly as the Bank of England has just raised interest rates.
-Don’t rely on a bank to understand the specifics of your situation, head over to our contact page and get in touch with one of our friendly mortgage brokers.
+Don’t rely on a bank to understand the specifics of your situation, speak to one of our experienced advisers now on 0207 220 5110 or arrange a call using the form below.
 We can help you find a mortgage deal as unique as you are.